GameCola’s Top 50 Worst Games Ever Made (Part 2)

 17. Athena (NES)

 athenaAthena is an overly difficult NES game.
 The first of its many problems is the game’s enemies.
 Most games will only have one or two enemies attack your character at once, but in this game, enemies flood the screen constantly, attacking you with their weapons and sprite flicker.
 The enemies are almost impossible to dodge, due to the game’s flawed jumping system which requires you to double-jump in order to jump over an enemy.
 What usually happens is that one enemy hits you, and you get bounced backwards, right into another enemy.
-Then you get bounced back and forth between the enemies like a yo-yo, until you die.
+Then you get bounced back and forth between the enemies like a ping pong ball until you die.

-The other major flaw of this game is the equipment system, which doesn’t work, because Athena automatically equips every weapon and piece of armor she finds.
+The other major flaw of this game is the equipment system, which doesn’t work because Athena automatically equips every weapon and piece of armor she finds.
 Say you got lucky, and you managed to find the best armor in the game.
 Two seconds later, Athena will throw it away and put on the piece of low-level armor that an enemy just dropped.
 And say you manage to find one of the two weapons in the game which actually do damage.
 She’ll throw it away without a second thought, and you’ll never be able to recover it.
 It’s almost like the game is actively trying to make your character as weak as possible, but the thing that’s really weak around here is the level of enjoyment that comes from playing Athena.

-- Michael Gray
+Michael Gray

 16. Home Alone 2 (NES)